Strong convergence rates for a full discretization of stochastic wave equation with nonlinear damping: Introduction

 It is worthwhile to mention that the error estimates for dimension two is more involved than for dimension one since the Sobolev embedding inequality $\dot{H}^1 \subset V:=C(\mathcal D; \mathbb R)$ fails to hold in dimension two.
 In order to overcome this difficulty, we combine H\"{o}lder's inequality and the Sobolev embedding theorem to bound the nonlinearity $F(v)$ in a weak sense (see Lemma~\ref{lem:F-theta} below).
 This causes an order reduction in the rate of convergence due to an infinitesimal factor in the convergence analysis for $d=2$.

 The outline of the paper is as follows.
 We start by collecting some notation, useful results and then show the well-posedness of the considered problem in Section~\ref{sec:preliminaries}.
 Section~\ref{sec:spatial-analysis} and Section~\ref{sec:full-analysis} are devoted to the mean-square convergence analysis in space and time, respectively.
-Finally, numerical experiments are presented in Section~\ref{sec;Numerical experiments} and illustrate the obtained convergence rates.
+Numerical experiments are presented in Section~\ref{sec;Numerical experiments} and illustrate the obtained convergence rates.
+The paper ends with a conclusion.